-- A realistic timetable to produce the module before July 1, 2022.
+- A realistic timetable to produce the module.

 - An explanation for why the applicant’s experience suits the production of this module.

 Applicants should also submit CV (maximum 5 pages) in a separate file.
-Authors will receive a $2,000 grant for this work, which will include initial creation of a module, participation in a peer-review and editing process, and revision of their unit.
+Authors will receive a $2,000 grant upon completion of this work, which includes initial creation of a module, participation in a peer-review and editing process, and revision.
 This work will also serve as a peer-reviewed publication of teaching materials.
 Selection will be made based on the quality of each proposal, consideration of the diverse geographical and chronological ranges of world history courses, and the contribution of the module to the central mission of the H/21 project.

 Applications can be emailed to the project director, Jesse Spohnholz (Washington State University) at email@example.com.